-If you cleanse that data later, then it costs 10x that in time and effort expended.
+If you cleanse it later, it costs 10x that in time and effort expended.

-When leaving that dirty data in your system and using it to make decisions, this cost becomes x100 the initial cost of cleansing data at the point of origin.
+When leaving that dirty information in your system and using it to make decisions, this cost becomes x100 the initial cost of cleaning it at the point of origin.

-As a firm- you are the data controller and the cost of doing nothing will explode over time.
+As a firm – you are the controller and the cost of doing nothing will explode over time.
 Dirty data can be mitigated more easily if it is caught before it’s used- at the point of origin i.e. your CRM

-So, what are top-performing firms doing to unlock their data potential?
+So, what are top-performing firms doing to unlock their potential?

 To set your ﬁrm up for success, prevention is key.

-Make sure data is being addressed at the start of the sales process.
-Otherwise, you may become overwhelmed by the amount of work needed to validate data.
+Make sure information formatting is being addressed at the start of the sales process.
+Otherwise, you may become overwhelmed by the amount of work needed to validate your data.